 - 1. Put on a heart rate sensor (optional). - 2.
-Press the upper right button to open the launcher. - 3.
-Scroll up to the exercise icon and select with the middle button.
+Swipe down or press the upper button to open the launcher. - 3.
+Tap the exercise icon or press the middle button.

-- 4. Press upper right or lower right button to scroll through the sport modes and press the middle button to select the one you want to use. - 5.
+- 4. Swipe up or down to scroll through the sport modes and tap on the one you want to use.
+Alternatively, scroll with the upper and lower buttons and select with the middle button. - 5.
 Above the start indicator, a set of icons appear, depending on what you are using with the sport mode (such as heart rate and connected GPS).
 The arrow icon (connected GPS) flash gray while searching and turn green once a signal is found.
 The heart icon (heart rate) flash gray while searching and when once a signal is found, it turns into a colored heart attached to a belt if you are using a heart rate sensor or a colored heart without the belt if you are using the optical heart rate sensor.
+There is also a battery estimation visible, that tells you how many hours you can exercise before the battery runs out.

-If you are using a heart rate sensor but the icon turns green, check that the heart rate sensor is paired, see 4.25.
+If you are using a heart rate sensor but the icon turns to green only (meaning that the optical heart rate sensor is active), check that the heart rate sensor is paired, see 4.11.
 Pairing PODs and sensors, and select the sport mode again.

-You can wait for each icon to turn green or red or start the recording as soon as you like by pressing the middle button.
+You can wait for each icon to turn green or start the recording as soon as you like by pressing the middle button.